 Flu Jabs Myth buster

-Our Flu Vaccine clinics are now available for eligible patients.
+Our Flu Vaccine clinics are available during September and October for eligible patients.

 Here is a quick guide to the flu:

 The myth buster can be found further down the page.